 Overall, keep it relatively small in quantity, and your chinchilla will appreciate the treat and remain happy and healthy.

-Plenty of foods can be offered to your chinchilla, but unfortunately, plenty of foods are also not a good idea to ever offer your new chinchilla.
+Plenty of foods can be offered to your chinchilla. but many more foods are best not given to these delicate pets.